C2Meng/my-wix-collab-project/README.md

 Activities and repository link of Boujee Cafe Wix website design: https://github.com/C2Meng/boujee-cafe (read 'edit-log')

-As for the documentation of activities for Figma and the user manual, refer to:
+As for the documentation of activities for Figma and the user manual, refer to (in this repo0sitory:
 1. Figma
 2. Images
 3. activity log